ChuliangXiao/cxiao/content/home/about.md

 # Biography

-  I am a research fellow at the University of Michigan's [Cooperative Institute for Great Lakes Research (CIGLR)](http://ciglr.seas.umich.edu) working at the National Oceanic and Atmospheric Administration (NOAA) [Great Lakes Environmental Research Laboratory (GLERL)](http://glerl.noaa.gov) in Ann Arbor, Michigan.
+  I am a hydrological modeler at the University of Michigan's [Cooperative Institute for Great Lakes Research (CIGLR)](http://ciglr.seas.umich.edu) working at the National Oceanic and Atmospheric Administration (NOAA) [Great Lakes Environmental Research Laboratory (GLERL)](http://glerl.noaa.gov) in Ann Arbor, Michigan.
 My fields of specialization include research on hydroclimatology and climate change in the Great Lakes region using numerical models ([WRF](https://www.mmm.ucar.edu/weather-research-and-forecasting-model) and [WRF-Hydro](https://ral.ucar.edu/projects/wrf_hydro/overview)).

 - **Data Analytics**
 Developing novel approaches to analyze a variety of datasets in climate science using tools like _R_ language, _Python_, _Linux/BASH_, and _SQL_.